B02.09 Wide Boy

 2000 The Essential (Track 5 - 3:19)

-The "Longer" video (with a 2:20 music-less introduction) can be watched HERE, on Nik Kershaw Vevo Youtube Channel (5:55).
+The first one is the "longer" video (with a 2:20 music-less introduction) can be watched HERE, on Nik Kershaw Vevo Youtube Channel (5:55).

 The starting note from the keyboard was even cut off the song.